Col0ring/react-router-guarded-routes/README.md

 ### Guarding

-You can provide `GuardConfigProvider` with multiple guards middleware for route guarding.
+You can provide `GuardProvider` with multiple guards middleware for route guarding, `GuardProvider` can receive an array of guards and a fallback element (can be used to load loading state).

 ```tsx
 import { BrowserRouter } from 'react-router-dom'